What is the Kit Swap?

 - Unfortunately, this inevitably leads to some queuing, which the Team endeavour to keep to a minimum (our apologies in advance if this detracts from your retail experience with us)

-- In an attempt to minimise people having to queue to pay for their purchases, there will be an additional cashier for the Saturday busy period for those purchasing 10 items or more
+- In an attempt to minimise people having to queue to pay for their purchases, there will be 3 cashiers on duty for the Saturday busy period – 2 for those purchasing 10 items or less, and the other for those purchasing 10 items or more

 - If you’re visiting the Kit Swap on Saturday, please ensure that you’re in the correct queue to pay for your purchases